Sector7CSD/updates-motd/README.md

-# s7-updates-motd
+# updates-motd

-This small Arch Linux package add the updateable packages to the message of the day `/etc/motd.d`.
+This small Arch Linux script collection adds the updateable packages to the message of the day `/etc/motd.d`.
 A Systemd timer will update that every 4 hours.

 ![available_update_pkgs.png](./images/available_update_pkgs.png)